John McEwen1

 M, #55650, b.
 1572, d.
 29 August 1628

-William Paget, 4th Lord Paget (of Beaudesert) was born in 1572.1 He was the son of Thomas Paget, 3rd Lord Paget (of Beaudesert) and Nazareth Newton.1 He married Lettice Knollys, daughter of Henry Knollys and Margaret Cave, before 19 June 1602.1 He died on 29 August 1628 at West Drayton, London, England.2 He was buried on 30 August 1628 at West Drayton, London, England.2 His will was probated on 3 December 1628.2
+William Paget, 4th Lord Paget (of Beaudesert) was born in 1572.1 He was the son of Thomas Paget, 3rd Lord Paget (of Beaudesert) and Nazareth Newton.1 He married Lettice Knollys, daughter of Henry Knollys and Margaret Cave, before 19 June 1602.1 He died on 29 August 1628 at West Drayton, London, EnglandG.2 He was buried on 30 August 1628 at West Drayton, London, EnglandG.2 His will was proven (by probate) on 3 December 1628.2

-On 27 February 1586/87 after his grandmother's death, the Queen made him a ward of Sir George Carey.1 He matriculated at Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 31 July 1587.1 He graduated from Christ Church College, Oxford University, Oxford, Oxfordshire, England, on 25 February 1589/90 with a Bachelor of Arts (B.A.).1 In 1596 he served on the Cadiz expedition.1 In 1598 he was with Sir Robert Cecil, the English Ambassador in Paris.1 He succeeded to the title of 4th Lord Paget, of Beaudesert [E., 1549] on 19 March 1603/4, after he had his father's attainder reversed, and his land and titles restored.1 He was admitted to Middle Temple on 20 February 1610/11 entitled to practice as a Barrister-at-Law.1 On 12 March 1611/12 he was a member of the Council of the Virginia Company, and was actively engaged in promoting colonisation and colonial trade.1
+On 27 February 1586/87 after his grandmother's death, the Queen made him a ward of Sir George Carey.1 He matriculated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 31 July 1587.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, on 25 February 1589/90 with a Bachelor of Arts (B.A.)1 In 1596 he served on the Cadiz expedition.1 In 1598 he was with Sir Robert Cecil, the English Ambassador in Paris.1 He succeeded as the 4th Lord Paget, of Beaudesert [E., 1549] on 19 March 1603/4, after he had his father's attainder reversed, and his land and titles restored.1 He was admitted to Middle Temple on 20 February 1610/11 entitled to practise as a Barrister-at-Law.1 On 12 March 1611/12 he was a member of the Council of the Virginia Company, and was actively engaged in promoting colonisation and colonial trade.1

 Children of William Paget, 4th Lord Paget (of Beaudesert) and Lettice Knollys